Contra dance: History

-In the 1930s and 1940s, the popularity of Jazz, Swing, and "Big Band" music caused contra dance to decline in several parts of the US, and they were primarily held in towns within the Northeastern portions of North America, such as Ohio, the Maritime provinces of Canada, and particularly in New England.
+In the 1930s and 1940s, the popularity of jazz, swing, and big band music caused contra dance to decline in several parts of the US; the tradition carried on primarily in towns within the northeastern portions of North America, such as Ohio, the Maritime provinces of Canada, and particularly in New England.
 Ralph Page almost single-handedly maintained the New England tradition until it was revitalized in the 1950s and 1960s, particularly by Ted Sannella and Dudley Laufman.

 The New England contra dance tradition was also maintained in Vermont by the Ed Larkin Old Time Contra Dancers, formed by Edwin Loyal Larkin in 1934.
 The group Larkin founded is still performing, teaching the dances, and holding monthly open house dances in Tunbridge, Vermont.

 By then, early dance camps, retreats, and weekends had emerged, such as Pinewoods Camp, in Plymouth, Massachusetts, which became primarily a music and dance camp in 1933, and NEFFA, the New England Folk Festival, also in Massachusetts, which began in 1944.
 Pittsburgh Contra Dance celebrated its 100th anniversary in 2015.
 These and others continue to be popular and some offer other dances and activities besides contra dancing.

 In the 1970s, Sannella and other callers introduced dance moves from English Country Dance, such as heys and gypsies, to the contra dances.
 New dances, such as Shadrack's Delight by Tony Parkes, featured symmetrical dancing by all couples.
 (Previously, the actives and inactives – see Progression – had significantly different roles).
 Double progression dances, popularized by Herbie Gaudreau, added to the aerobic nature of the dances, and one caller, Gene Hubert, wrote a quadruple progression dance, Contra Madness.
 Becket formation was introduced, with partners starting the dance next to each other in the line instead of opposite each other.

-The Brattleboro Dawn Dance started in 1976, and continues to run semiannually.
+The Brattleboro Dawn Dance started in 1976, and ran semiannually until its hiatus in 2020, due to the COVID-19 pandemic and a lack of staff.

 In the early 1980s, Tod Whittemore started the first Saturday dance in the Peterborough Town House, which remains one of the more popular regional dances.
 The Peterborough dance influenced Bob McQuillen, who became a notable musician in New England.
 As musicians and callers moved to other locations, they founded contra dances in Michigan, Washington, Oregon, California, Texas, and elsewhere.
-Many Dances require proof of covid vaccination to prevent the spread of covid.